top of page

 What exactly is The Language of Safety (LOS)?

-Di Margetts, the author of this model, often said "The Language of Safety is the glue that holds Protective Behaviours (PB) together.
-Our language, both verbal and non verbal, is the means by which we interact and communicate with others.
-Over the years it has been clearly demonstrated that PB is an dynamic evolving process.
+"The Language of Safety is the glue that holds Protective Behaviours (PB) together.
+Our language, both verbal and non-verbal, is the means by which we interact and communicate with others.
+Over the years, it has been clearly demonstrated that PB is a dynamic, evolving process.

 LOS is a relational communication model that supports emotional regulation, connection, and psychosocial and psychological safety.
 It is built around four core elements: Quality, Clarity, Shared Meaning, and Ownership, which guide how we communicate and interpret safety in relationships.
 This model strengthens the psychosocial framework of Universal Protective Behaviours by helping people identify, express, and respond to feelings of safety or discomfort in themselves and others.